 |Return on assets TTM||3.38%|

 TTM: trailing 12 months

-There are currently 1.3 million Kronos Worldwide shares held short by investors – that's known as Kronos Worldwide's "short interest".
-This figure is 39.4% down from 2.2 million last month.
+There are currently 771,689 Kronos Worldwide shares held short by investors – that's known as Kronos Worldwide's "short interest".
+This figure is 42.3% up from 542,165 last month.

 There are a few different ways that this level of interest in shorting Kronos Worldwide shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Kronos Worldwide.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Kronos Worldwide.

 Find out more about how you can short Kronos Worldwide stock.

 Recently Kronos Worldwide has paid out, on average, around 2.18% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 5.1% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Kronos Worldwide shareholders could enjoy a 5.1% return on their shares, in the form of dividend payments.
 In Kronos Worldwide's case, that would currently equate to about $0.72 per share.

 While Kronos Worldwide's payout ratio might seem low, this can signify that Kronos Worldwide is investing more in its future growth.